kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

 ### Downloading transcript annotations
 Ultimately, we want to know what is the relative expression of each gene in the genome.
 To do this, we need download transcript annotations in the Gene Transfer Format (GTF).

-(These are similar to the transcript annotations that you saw in IGV.
-In fact, you can open and view GTF files with IGV).
+> Annotations in the GTF format are similar to the transcript annotations that you saw in IGV.
+In fact, you can open and view GTF files with IGV.

-From the Ensembl website we need to download the gene annotations if GTF format:
+From the Ensembl website we need to download the gene annotations in GTF format:

 	cd annotations
 	wget ftp://ftp.ensembl.org/pub/release-91/gtf/homo_sapiens/Homo_sapiens.GRCh38.91.gtf.gz